 Collectively, they have also advocated for: the phase-out of coal-fired power plants; improvements to energy efficiency standards for building codes; improved fuel and vehicle standards; a cumulative approach to air quality assessments; and development patterns that support public transit and active transportation.

-More recently, a number of other public health units across the province have become advocates for policies that support sustainability.
-For many of these health units, action is being taken to promote physical activity, reduce rates of chronic disease, minimize vehicle-related injuries and deaths, reduce health inequities, and foster social cohesion and mental health.
-These public health units are educating the public, engaging community organizations, and providing comments on land use and transportation planning documents to garner support for trails and green space, pedestrian-friendly neighbourhoods, development patterns that support public transit, paved highway shoulders, bike lanes and complete street policies; and community gardens, temporary markets and other policies to support access to healthy foods.
+Over the last decade, a number of other public health units across the province have become advocates for policies that support sustainability.
+For many of these health units, action is being taken to: promote physical activity to reduce rates of chronic disease; minimize vehicle-related injuries and deaths; support healthy eating; reduce health inequities; and foster social cohesion and mental health.
+These public health units are educating the public, engaging community organizations, and providing comments on land use and transportation planning documents to garner support for: trails, green space, and parks; pedestrian-friendly neighbourhoods; development patterns that support public transit; paved highway shoulders, bike lanes and complete street policies; and community gardens, temporary markets and other policies to support access to healthy foods.

-It is time for us to break the silos between health and the environment; to recognize the many ways in which public health objectives are sustainability objectives; and to integrate the two sets of objectives into the planning, development and organization of our communities.
-Is this happening in your community??
+It is time for us to break the silos between health and the environment; to recognize the many ways in which healthy community objectives are sustainability objectives; and to integrate the two sets of objectives into the planning, development and organization of our communities.
+Is this happening in your community?